-- 4. Regarding land use and zoning on the subject property and in the vicinity of the subject property: - A. The subject property is zoned AG-1 Agriculture and is currently in agricultural production. - B. Land north of the subject property is zoned AG-1 Agriculture and is residential in use. - C. Land west of the subject property is zoned AG-1 Agriculture and is currently in agricultural production.
+- 4. Regarding land use and zoning on the subject property and in the vicinity of the subject property: A. The subject property is zoned AG-1 Agriculture and is land in agricultural production. - B. Land north of the subject property is zoned AG-1 Agriculture and has land in agricultural production and a homestead. - C. Land west of the subject property is zoned AG-1 Agriculture and is in agricultural production.